Child Custody Jurisdiction – Which State Will Handle Your Case?

 Brette's Answer: He can, but only if jurisdiction has been changed.
 You need a lawyer who can navigate the UCCJA.

-Anna's Question: My husband filed a divorce in his home state with the papers stating that "there are no children of the marriage" even though we have a daughter together (he did not want rights to her & we had her before we got married).
+Anna's Question: My husband filed a divorce in his home state with the papers stating that "there are no children of the marriage" even though we have a daughter together (he did not want rights to her and we had her before we got married).
 He asked for a continuance at the 1st court hearing because now he wants parental rights.
-However, my daughter resides with me in a different state & I've been told to file for divorce here since my state will have jurisdiction over her, even though papers have been started in his home state.
+However, my daughter resides with me in a different state and I've been told to file for divorce here since my state will have jurisdiction over her, even though papers have been started in his home state.
 Can I do that?

 Brette's Answer: Yes.
 Custody cases are generally heard in the child's state of residence.